michaelstoffer/michaelstoffer/README.md

 - 🌱 I’m infatuated with iOS Development at the moment 📱
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2025 Goals: Build an Open Source project
 - ⚡ Fun fact: I love Landscape and Nature Photography

 ### Connect with me: